 - Review your credit report at least once every year.
 Make sure all information is up-to-date and accurate.

-- Memorize your PIN (Personal Identification Number) and refrain from writing it down.
+- Memorize your PIN (Personal Identification Number) and other passwords and refrain from writing them down.
 Also, don't write your Social Security number or credit card number on a check.

 - Keep mail secure.
 Don't mail bills or sensitive information from your home or unsecured mailboxes.
 Retrieve and review your mail promptly.
 Thieves may use personal information contained in your mail to steal your identity.
 Find out more about Bellco's Bill Pay services.